fsiegrist/devops-bootcamp-06-artifact-repository/Notes.md

 <summary>Video: Nexus REST API</summary>
 <br />

+Detailed information can be found in the [Nexus 3 Documentation](https://help.sonatype.com/repomanager3/integrations/rest-and-integration-api).

 All REST API calls require the credentials of a user who has been granted the appropriate privileges in the Nexus UI to be passed along.

 Get all available repositories:\